-Williamson County funded FY20 CDBG funds to Bluebonnet Trails (\$50,000).
+Williamson County supports Bluebonnet Trails.
 The project provides Housing First services that assist people in securing permanent housing and achieve housing stability, without preconditions or barriers as a prerequisite for housing.
 Focus is on the housing needs of people that are homeless by connecting with local housing authorities, applying for Section 8 or Section 811, finding available rental units and negotiating with property managers.
 Housing First also help individuals access employment, psychiatric and primary healthcare, veteran and peer support services, access community resources and apply for Social Security benefits and other benefits such as Supplemental Nutrition Assistance Program (SNAP), as needed.
-Project anticipates assisting 20 homeless individuals.
-This project is carrying over in to FY21.